snehal20gawade/airport-information-service/README.md

 # airport-information-service

 This project is developed in java version 1.8, Spring Boot and Spring Data.
-Its simple REST API service developed with spring rest controller.
-To find Airport and Runway information worldwide
+Used Junit, Mockito and wiremock for test cases Its simple REST API service developed with spring rest controller.
+To find Airport and Runway information worldwide.

 ## Rest API URL's
 To Fetch Aiprots for country :